Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 .. include:: /_static/feedback.rst

-For this section we have tried to come up with use cases for some of the specialties in the Software Engineering domain.

-We think it is important to give some specific examples so users new to optimization might have an idea what to look for.
+Optimization problems are virtually everywhere if you look hard enough, and many such problems can be solved as long as you can model it.
+In the introduction we mentioned that this documentation mainly focuses on Software Engineers.
+The reason for this is a practical one: if you have tried to explain or have somebody explain optimization to you, you might know that it can be an abstract topic.
+By focussing on a single professional domain we can be very concrete about the examples and materials, taking this topic out of the abstract world and apply to practical, every day problems.

-Do keep in mind that the examples we came up with are just hypothetical use cases to illustrate a point, they might not be applicable in their current format.
+Do keep in mind that the examples we came up with are use cases to illustrate a point, they might not be applicable in their current format: they exist so users new to optimization might have a better idea what to look for and how to apply it to a problem that applies to them.

 .. note::
    Not only **can** optimization be applied in the software engineering domain, they **are** being applied... by us!
 For